Pregnancy/Adoption FAQs

 A change of mind about an adoption plan can occur anytime until the parent has consented to the adoption in court or his/her parental rights have been terminated by a court.

-Birth parents are able to have a confidential adoption through CSSW.
+Birth parents are able to have a confidential adoption through CCWC.
 In confidential adoptions, the adoptive family can still be chosen but the amount of information shared and contact can be limited based on the birth parents’ preferences.

 In extreme cases when a birth parent feels he or she needs to be anonymous, even to all professionals, parents can surrender their newborn and be protected under a law in Michigan called “Safe Delivery of Newborns.”
 Under this law, a newborn less than 72 hours old can be surrendered to an on duty uniformed official at a “Safe Haven” location and the child will be placed for adoption without any legal consequences.
 “Safe Haven” locations are hospital, EMT, fire station, and police station.
 For more information about this law, see www.michigan.gov/safedelivery